tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 * Separator auto-detection: instead of e.g. relying on list separator defined in OS settings (like done by some spreadsheet applications), uses heuristics to determine separator character.
 Auto-detection supports comma (,), semicolon (;), tab (\t) and unit separator (\x1F).
 * Text-oriented: content is shown as read, no data type interpretations are made.
+* Import from SQLite3 (since version 1.7.0)
+    * Either from UI-based "pick table and columns" or custom query.
 * Easy to use basic filtering: Alt+F -> type filter string -> view shows only rows whose content (on any column) match with filter string.
 Matching syntax supports for example wildcard and regular expression.
-* Filtered reading: Allows parts of file to be read:
+* Filtered reading: Allows parts of csv-file to be read:
     * Row index filtering (to read only given rows by index)
     * Column index filtering (to read only given columns by index)
     * Content filter: Arbitrary number of and/or combinations of text matchers similar to filter in UI.
 * Diffing using 3rd party diff tool (manual configuration).
 * Support for per-file configurations that can be used for example to define format characters and column widths in UI.
+Can also be used with SQLite3 files e.g. to define query and chart entries.
-* When saving to file, tries to use the same format as what was used when reading the file (e.g. use the same separator character)
+* When saving to csv-file, tries to use the same format as what was used when reading the file (e.g. use the same separator character)
+* Rudimentary SQLite3 export support (since version 1.7.0)
 * Charting support using [QCustomPlot](https://www.qcustomplot.com/) (since version 1.5.0)
-    * xy-graphs, histograms and bar charts are supported (as of version 1.6.0).
+    * xy-graphs, histograms and bar charts are supported.
     * json-based chart definition.
     * Has been tested to work with 50 million row, single column xy-graph.
-In a test machine chart update times in 50M line case were 65 s in non-cached case and 6 s in cached case; corresponding numbers in case of 1M lines were 2 s and 0.2 s.
+In a test machine chart update times in 50M line case were 65 s in non-cached case (=first creation of chart) and 6 s in cached case; corresponding numbers in case of 1M lines were 2 s and 0.2 s.
+    * Multiple data source options:
+        * Selection in table editor (e.g. selecting column automatically creates visualization of the data)
+        * Table open in table editor
+        * csv-file in file system (since 1.7.0)
+        * SQLite3-file in file system using user-supplied query (since 1.7.0)
+    * Data transforms:
+        * _blockWindow_ & _passWindow_: filters out values inside/outside of given range. (since 1.7.0)
+        * _formula_: arbitrary arithmetic element-wise transform (e.g. shifts and scaling can be implemented with this) (since 1.7.0)
+        * _smoothing_indexNb_: basic smoothing (since 1.7.0)
+    * UI includes guide providing examples and detailed documentation.
     * Disabled by default due to licensing issues (GPL).
 * No artificial row/column count restrictions.
-Note, though, that data structures and implementation in general are not designed for huge files, see below for some concrete examples.
+Note, though, that data structures and implementation in general are not designed for huge files, see below for concrete examples.
 Underlying data structure is optimized for in-order walk through column content.
 * Somewhat reasonable performance:
     * opening a 140 MB, 1000000 x 20 test csv-file with content "abcdef" in every cell, lasted less than 3 seconds with dfgQtTableEditor 1.0.0 default read options (and little over 1 second with manually given read options, most importantly disabled quote parsing), in LibreOffice 6.1.6.3 on the same machine read took over 30 seconds.
     * Since opening huge files is not a priority, limits of opening such files hasn't been thoroughly examined, but some examples for concreteness:
         * With version 1.5.0 and a rather ordinary Windows desktop machine (Intel i5 desktop CPU launched in 2013), opening a 1 GB file with 50 million rows and three 3 columns with content "abcdef" in every cell, lasted (in warm cache case) about 10 seconds with default options, about 6 seconds if using manual read options.
 When opened, application used about 3.0 GB of memory.
-With version 1.1.0 figures were 16s / 8s / 4.2 GB.
+With earlier version 1.1.0 figures were 16s / 8s / 4.2 GB.
-        * Opening a 3 GB, 1e6 x 1024 file with content ab in each cell lasted about 105 s with peak memory consumption of 14 GB (in version 1.5.0).
+        * Opening a 3 GB, 1e6 x 1024 file with content ab in each cell lasted about 105 s with peak memory consumption of 14 GB on a machine that had 32 GB of RAM (in version 1.5.0).
 * Supported encodings:
     * Read: UTF-8, UTF-16BE, UTF-16LE, UTF-32BE, UTF-32LE, Latin-1, Windows-1252
         * Note: when file has no BOM, reading assumes Latin-1